softwaresaved/NGCMGSoton-2015-06-21/novice/python/motivation.md

 subtitle: Why Python?
 ---

-## Building programs with Python

-- a thing
-- another thing
-- ...
+## Why Python?

+- This introduction to Python is built around an end to end scientific example: data analysis
+- Goal is to teach basic programming concepts that all programming depends on

 ## Motivation

-- a thing
-- another thing
-- ...
+- It's free, well-documented, and runs almost everywhere
+- Large (and growing) user base among researchers and scientists
+- Easier for beginners to grasp

 ## Python Introduction